International Programmes 2025/2026

 Dresden University of Technology

 TU Dresden is one of eleven Universities of Excellence in Germany and is among the top universities in Europe: strong in research, it offers first-rate programmes with an overwhelming diversity, with close ties to culture, industry and society.
 As a modern comprehensive university with five schools (17 faculties), it offers a wide academic range of programmes.
-With around 29,000 students (18% international) TU Dresden is the largest university in Saxony.
+With around 29,000 students (20% international) TU Dresden is the largest technical university in Saxony.
 It enjoys an outstanding national and international reputation for research in natural and engineering sciences.

 One of the most prominent characteristics of TU Dresden is its dynamic development – a process that has been going on for years and will continue into the future.
 As a "synergetic university", TU Dresden closely cooperates with external research institutions as well as cultural, industrial, and social organisations.
 Students also benefit from interdisciplinary collaboration with a focus on practical outcomes.
 Teaching and research follow the principle of involving both students and graduates into current research early on.